 Likewise, these engagements with your community go beyond promoting your products or services but include serving as a customer service tool for your consumers, speaking on important societal, political, and industry topics, and showing support for key players in your industry.

-Now, why would you want to increase your social media engagement numbers?
+Why would you want to increase your social media engagement numbers?

 Well, to put it simply – it’s what the social media platforms want.
 In fact, in this video from Facebook, we learn that posts with more “meaningful engagement” are actually prioritized in Facebook’s algorithm.